MicrosoftDocs/azure-databases-docs/articles/mysql/migrate/mysql-on-premises-azure-db/13-security.md

 ## Threat protection

-if a user or application credentials are compromised, logs are not likely to reflect any failed login attempts.
+If a user or application credentials are compromised, logs aren't likely to reflect any failed login attempts.
 Compromised credentials can allow bad actors to access and download the data.
 [Azure Threat Protection](../../concepts-security.md#threat-protection) can watch for anomalies in logins (such as unusual locations, rare users or brute force attacks) and other suspicious activities.
-Administrators can be notified in the event something does not `look` right.
+Administrators can be notified in the event something doesn't `look` right.

 ## Audit logging